j-stocker/regressionrate/README.md

 ### 1. **Visualization Setup in VisIt**

-A contour plot of the surface where eta = 0.5 at a valid temperature (i.e., not a void) is created and visualized.
+A contour plot of the surface where eta = 0.5 is created and visualized.
+The xcoords.py allows you to select a minimum temperature for which to create the eta contour.

 ### 2. **Data Extraction**